pkiscape/Authslime/README.md

-  -v, --verbose         Print authslime information and creation times -r, --rare            Rare Detector: prints information when a rare occurance happens -i, --images          Prints the authslime image in the img/ directory -ndi, --no-db-images  Omits the authslime image in the sqlite database -s SLEEP, --sleep SLEEP
+  -v, --verbose         Print authslime information and creation times -r, --rare            Rare Detector: prints information when a rare occurance happens -i, --images          Prints the authslime image in the img/ directory -s SLEEP, --sleep SLEEP
                         Add static backoff (sleep timer) in seconds to wait after creation of each authslime